usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 1/Product Thinking and Digital Service Delivery.md

 ## Examples in Action
 Rather than delivering a one-time website to apply for disaster relief, a team using a product mindset builds a **scalable platform** that adapts over time:
-- New content is added when policies or eligibility rules change
+- New content is added when policies or eligibility rules change.
-- Interfaces improve based on usability testing and analytics
+- Interfaces improve based on usability testing and analytics.
-- Accessibility is enhanced through audits and feedback
+- Accessibility is enhanced through audits and feedback.
-- Language support and mobile features expand to reach more users
+- Language support and mobile features expand to reach more users.

-By treating digital services as evolving products—not static projects—government teams can build trust, improve equity, and deliver truly responsive public services.
+By treating digital services as evolving products, not static projects—government teams can build trust, improve equity, and deliver truly responsive public services.

 ### Additional resources: